yaziderman/newser.3/README.md

 # Newser PWA

-Newser is a boilerplate ReactJS qualified to be a Progressive Web Application by adding all the required features.
+Newser is a boilerplate ReactJS application.
+Also qualified to be a Progressive Web Application by adding all the required features.

 The application can be quickly and easily setup locally in two ways:

-Using Docker Image:
+**Using Docker Image:**

 Linux:  docker run -p 8000:80 -it yaziderman/newser-pwa-5